 Standing still in insect season

-When it touches you, you
+When it touches you, you will keep still,

 in spite of black flies hovering—

 with a butterfly on your arm.

 on each side a tiny silver sickle,

 like turned-around exclamation marks.

 Meaning, in the Beginning, when butterflies